6 Simple Tips for a Relaxed and Tidy Home

 4. Make it easy for children to put toys and books away.

-Use a separate bin or basket for Legos, blocks, vehicles, stuffed animals, balls, the train set, etc. That way kids can simply sort and toss things into the correct bin, and easily find what they want to play with.
+Use a separate bin or basket for collections of Legos, blocks, vehicles, stuffed animals, balls, the train set, etc. That way kids can simply sort and toss things into the correct bin, and easily find what they want to play with.
 For small items, like doll clothes and craft supplies, use a mini chest with clear plastic drawers or a door-hung shoe bag with clear pockets (paid links).
 Books are easier for kids to access and put away when the covers face forward.
 This bookshelf (paid link) lets you make a neat and enticing display.

 Work with your young children until they learn to put toys away on their own.